11 Must-See Tourist Attractions to Check Out While Exploring Singapore’s Chinatown

 Masjid Jamae

 Masjid Jamae, also called Masjid Chulia, was built in the 1820s.
-It’s one of the oldest mosques in Singapore.
+As I discovered on my visit, it’s one of the oldest mosques in Singapore.

 The mosque was one of three built in Chinatown by Singapore’s early Tamil Muslim immigrants.
-It’s still one of the only mosques in the city to offer services in Tamil.
+It remains one of the only mosques in the city to offer services in Tamil.

-What’s unique about Masjid Jamae is its assortment of architectural styles.
-The main gate is South Indian in flavour.
-It exhibits classic Indo-Islamic design in its dual minarets and palace façade.
+What I thought was unique about Masjid Jamae is its assortment of architectural styles compared to other mosques I saw in the city.
+The main gate is South Indian in flavour, showing off classic Indo-Islamic design in its dual minarets and palace façade.

-Inside Masjid Chulia, you catch a glimpse of non-Islamic influences.
+Inside Masjid Chulia, I even spotted a glimpse of non-Islamic influences.
 Look for the two rows of Doric columns and Chinese-inspired green-tiled windows.

 Find bliss at Thian Hock Keng Temple

-Although it’s outside the boundaries of Chinatown proper, don’t skip out on a visit to Thian Hock Keng Temple.
+Although it’s outside the boundaries of Chinatown proper, I wouldn’t recommend skipping out on a visit to Thian Hock Keng Temple.
 Unlike the less-than-20-year-old Buddha Tooth Relic Temple, Thian Hock Keng is the real deal.
 It’s the oldest Chinese temple in Singapore, dating back to 1839.

 Thian Hock Keng Temple

 This Hokkien folk temple is dedicated to Mazu, the Goddess of the Sea.
-Surprisingly, the temple once sat upon Singapore’s seafront.
+(Odd fact: I learned on my visit that this temple once sat upon Singapore’s seafront.
+Yes, the same seafront that’s now over a kilometre away!)

 Before a massive land reclamation project, Telok Ayer Street straddled the Singaporean coastline.
-Early settlers would arrive at Thian Hock Keng Temple by sea.
+Early settlers arrived at Thian Hock Keng Temple by sea.
 Disembarking, they’d thank Mazu for granting safe passage over the South China Sea.

+Why would I recommend visiting?
 The design of Thian Hock Keng Temple is quite remarkable.
-Visitors will relish the temple’s Fujian architectural style.
-It’s distinguished by its intricate carvings of folk deities and dragons.
+I relished in the temple’s unique Fujian architectural style, distinguished by its intricate carvings of folk deities and dragons.

 Chill out at Ann Siang Hill Park

-Singapore’s Chinatown can sometimes feel like dense urban low-rise planning at its finest.
+I’ll admit: Singapore’s Chinatown can sometimes feel like dense urban low-rise planning at its finest.
 A break at nearby Ann Siang Hill Park tempers the feeling.
-(Kinda.)
+(Well, kinda.)

-The small park is snuggled behind the lovingly-restored historic Chinese merchant houses of Ann Siang Road.
-It offers a quick escape from the buzz of central Singapore.
+I stumbled upon this small park, snuggled behind the lovingly restored historic Chinese merchant houses of Ann Siang Road.
+After a long day of sightseeing, it offered me a quick escape from the buzz of central Singapore.

 Ann Siang Hill Park

 There’s a wide array of interesting tree species at Ann Siang Hill Park to scope out.
-Wandering about, you’ll see cinnamon, nutmeg, breadfruit, and tamarind trees.
-The views towards Chinatown, Telok Ayer, and the Singapore CBD are also quite impressive.
+Wandering about, I spotted cinnamon, nutmeg, breadfruit, and tamarind trees.
+As I relaxed here, I was also impressed by the views towards Chinatown, Telok Ayer, and the Singapore CBD.

-After you’ve snuck in a few quiet moments at the park, cozy up with a quick bite & a drink nearby; there’s a wide selection of hip cafés & restaurants along Ann Siang Road and nearby Club Street.
+After you’ve snuck in a few quiet moments at the park, cozy up with a quick bite and a drink nearby; I wandered past a wide selection of hip cafés & restaurants along Ann Siang Road and nearby Club Street.

 Chow down (more) at Maxwell Food Centre